microsoftgraph/msgraph-training-dotnet/tutorial/02-register-app.md

 1. Follow the prompt to open `https://microsoft.com/devicelogin` in a browser, enter the provided code, and complete the authentication process.

-1. Copy the **Application ID** and **Auth tenant** values from the script output.
+1. Copy the **Client ID** and **Auth tenant** values from the script output.
 You will need these values in the next step.

     ```powershell
     SUCCESS
-    Application ID: 2fb1652f-a9a0-4db9-b220-b224b8d9d38b
+    Client ID: 2fb1652f-a9a0-4db9-b220-b224b8d9d38b
     Auth tenant: common
     ```